Somansh25/Cyphra_/README.md

     ```

 ## Intelligence Configuration (rules.json)
 The bot's "brain" is decentralized.
-You can define complex responses including text and carousels:
+You can define complex responses, including text and carousels:
 ```json
 {
   "intent": "features",